Tutorial 2: Create an app with containers¶

 The first file is used by Snowflake CLI, while the latter two are required by the Snowflake Native App Framework.

-You will learn more about these files, and their contents, throughout this tutorial.
-You will also create a readme file that is useful when viewing and publishing your application in later sections of this tutorial.
+In this section, you also create a readme file that is useful when viewing and publishing your app.

 Modify